SAP-archive/hcp-portal-service-samples/README.md

 * Social Networks: Add quick links to your company's social pages, each with its own instantly recognizable icon (e.g. Twitter, Facebook).
 In the Site Designer, after adding the widget, open the widget settings screen, enable the relevant social network and enter the URL of your company's page there.
 At runtime, users will click on the icons to access your pages.

-##Plugins for Cloud Portal Freestyle Sites##
+##Plugins for HCP portal service Freestyle Sites##

-You can use SAP HANA Cloud Portal sample plugins to enhance your Cloud Portal sites.
-Following is a description of the available plugins on SAP's Cloud Portal GitHub account, to which you can refer as an example of the various enhancements you can achieve by customizing plugins.
+You can use HCP portal service sample plugins to enhance your HCP portal service sites.
+Following is a description of the available plugins on SAP's HCP portal service GitHub account, to which you can refer as an example of the various enhancements you can achieve by customizing plugins.

 * Side Navigation: This plugin uses the SAPUI5 side navigation control.
 Side navigation is available both as a widget and as a plugin.
 The plugin supports up to two levels of page hierarchy.
 A plugin side navigation menu is always available to users, whereas a plugin would appear only in specific pages.
-For information regarding the side navigation widget, see Widgets for Cloud Portal Freestyle Sites
+For information regarding the side navigation widget, see Widgets for HCP portal service Freestyle Sites

 * SCI Login: When added to a site, this plugin generates an SCI login overlay (popup), or redirects to a login screen.
 It is typically used in sites with restricted content.
 After the user logs in, the browser is refreshed and he or she can access content according to their role-based access definitions.
 When adding this plugin to a site, some configuration is required of the developer.
 In the plugin root folder, in the manifest.json file, under the sap.ui5section, define the following:
  * Enter the SCI tenant